raiden-network/spec/smart_contracts.rst

 **Fund a channel**

 Deposit more tokens into a channel.
-This will only increase the balance of one of the channel participants: the ``beneficiary``.
+This will only increase the deposit of one of the channel participants: the ``participant``.

 ::

-    function deposit(
+    function setDeposit(
         uint channel_identifier,
-        address beneficiary,
+        address participant,
-        uint256 added_amount)
+        uint256 total_deposit)
         public
-        returns (bool)

 ::

-    event ChannelNewBalance(uint channel_identifier, address participant, uint balance);
+    event ChannelNewDeposit(uint channel_identifier, address participant, uint deposit);

 - ``channel_identifier``: Channel identifier assigned by the current contract.
-- ``beneficiary``: Ethereum address of a channel participant whom's balance will be increased.
+- ``participant``: Ethereum address of a channel participant who's deposit will be increased.
-- ``added_amount``: Amount of tokens with which the ``beneficiary``'s ``balance`` will increase.
+- ``total_deposit``: Total amount of tokens that the ``participant`` will have as ``deposit`` in the channel.
-- ``participant``: Ethereum address of a channel participant.
-- ``balance``: The total amount of tokens deposited in a channel by a participant.
+- ``deposit``: The total amount of tokens deposited in a channel by a participant.

 ..
 Note::
     Allowed to be called multiple times.
 Can be called by anyone.

+    This function is idempotent.
+The UI and internal smart contract logic has to make sure that the amount of tokens actually transferred is the difference between ``total_deposit`` and the ``deposit`` at transaction time.

 **Close a channel**